james-o-dev/bitburner-scripts/README.md

 ## FAQ

-### The scripts become out of sync!
+### The HWGW scripts become out of sync!

+To be investigated - but for now, you can try to...
+* Increase `MONEY_THRESH`.
-To be investigated - but for now, you can try increase `MONEY_THRESH` (higher, in order to allow more time for the "recovery" function to kick in) and `POLL` (try to be at least 4000) settings.
+	* In order to allow more time for the "recovery" function to kick in.
+	* Minimize changes to security level and therefore changes to the poll timings.
+* Increase `POLL` rate setting.

 Note however that this will reduce your profit.

-Also, make sure there are no other scripts targeting the target server, before `run run.js`.
+Make sure there are no other scripts targeting the target server, before `run run.js`.

-Also note, `run.js` is currently a WIP and is not designed to run for extended durations.
+Note, `run.js` is currently a WIP and is not designed to run for extended durations.

 ## Tips